usnistgov/NFIMM/README.md

 A binary is included in this project to server as an example of how to use NFIMM.

 ## Perform the Metadata Modification
+The code-block below demonstrates how the **NFIMM** library is utilized including initialization of the metadata parameters, instantiation of the proper derived-class, and calls to the API:

 ```
+  #include "nfimm.h"

   // Declare the pointers to metadata params and metadata modifier objects.
   // NFIMM is the base class for PNG and BMP derived classes.
   std::shared_ptr<NFIMM::MetadataParameters> mp;